 While recovering from lip augmentation, you’ll likely be prescribed a painkiller by your doctor.
 You may also find that it’s difficult to eat or drink while your plumper lips are swollen.
 Try soft foods and make sure to cut your food into very small bites, which will make it easier to eat.
 Plumper lips do have a price of course!

 Total time for recovery from lip augmentation is one month.
-At this point, the lip implants will look much more normal and natural.
+At this point, the lip implants will look much more normal and natural and you’ll start to see plumper lips.
 It can take a few months for the final shape of the implants to settle, though, so don’t be surprised if they look different over the next few weeks.